 TACOMA, Wash. — The U.S. trustee’s office for the Western District of Washington made clear in a Sept.
 4 letter to the court that it is not participating in two appeals filed by nonsettling insurers in the Chapter 11 case of Fraser’s Boiler Service Inc., saying it is not a proper appellee (In re: Fraser’s Boiler Service, Inc., Nos.
 3:18-cv-05637 and 3:18-cv-05638, W.D.
 Wash.).

-CHARLOTTE, N.C. — A North Carolina federal bankruptcy judge on May 29 ordered Chapter 11 debtor Kaiser Gypsum Co. to assume a settlement agreement among the debtor’s insurers for payment of asbestos claims, saying the assumption is conditioned on approval of Kaiser’s plan to send stayed asbestos claims back to the tort system (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
+CHARLOTTE, N.C. — A North Carolina federal bankruptcy judge on Aug.
+9 approved lifting the automatic stay in Kaiser Gypsum Co.’s Chapter 11 case to allow some asbestos claimants to pursue their claims in the tort system (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
 N.C.
 Bkcy.).

 NEW YORK — Two asbestos personal injury trusts took their last jabs Aug.
 15 in New York federal bankruptcy court in their bids for judgment on the question of whether one trust, as successor to an asbestos products distributor, is entitled to be reimbursed millions of dollars by another trust set up by a former asbestos products producer (Manville Personal Injury Settlement Trust v.
 Thorpe Insulation Company Asbestos Settlement Trust, No. 1:17-ap-1186, S.D.
 N.Y.
 Bkcy.).